jappeace/jappeaceApplication/content/nixos-git.md

 Now I can generate new ssh keys and gpg keys, and login to services to update those.
 With that finished the installation is complete.

+Aside from getting the keypass database up and running, it's important to add your newly generated public key to the services you manage.
+For example this website is hosted on the [nixos multi monolith]({filename}/hetzner-nix-monolith.md).
+It be prudent to add the ssh key via a machine that already has access to it.
+Syncthing can also be used for this.